Understanding Electric Charge

 Elementary charge (e)

-Commonly used in battery capacity, equal to 3,600 coulombs.
+A unit commonly used for battery capacity, equal to 3,600 coulombs.